symball/cistack/README.md

 docker-compose up
 ```
 At this point, you should be able to point your browser to Jenkins; the default
-user name and password is admin/admin.
+user name and password is root/testcontrol (similar to the Gitlab).
 In order to discover where this might be,
 open up another terminal list your docker machines
 ```
 docker-machine ls